ALiangLiang/messenger-bot-components/README.md

 ![npm type definitions](https://img.shields.io/npm/types/typescript.svg)

 Component kit of Messenger platform.
 Friendly for developers and help you validate structure of bot message.
+This project is write by TypeScript, so you can use it with [**Snippets**](https://code.visualstudio.com/docs/languages/typescript#_snippets).

 ## Example